Johor Corporation: Johor Plantations Group Berhad (JPG)

 Johor Plantations Group Berhad (JPG), formerly known as Johor Plantations Berhad/Mahamurni Plantations Sdn Bhd, aspires to lead the charge in RSPO-certified sustainable palm oil production and regenerative agriculture.
 Through collaboration with MPOB, JPG produced Clonal Palm Series 3 (CPS3), which is a high-quality oil palm clone capable of increasing productivity through higher Fresh Fruit Brunches (FFB) yields and OER, to be offered for commercial cultivation.

 All estates and mills are RSPO-certified; four of their mills have Identity Preserved (IP) status where CPO from these mills can be traced to their source which, in turn, have been certified.

 It was listed on the main market of Bursa Malaysia on 9 July 2024.
 The July IPO raised RM735 million through the offer of 875 million shares, marking the largest IPO since March 2022 and demonstrating strong market interest in its growth potential.

-FarmByte Sdn Bhd

-FarmByte, based in Johor, is contributing to the development of a sustainable agrofood industry to support national food security.

-FarmByte is advancing the agrofood sector with its digital network that connects farmers, processors, distributors, and retailers.
-This initiative aims to improve food production, create farm-to-fork opportunities, and benefit local communities.

-In August 2022, FarmByte signed a memorandum of understanding (MOU) with Singapore’s agritech company Archisen Pte Ltd. The joint venture focuses on establishing an automated vertical indoor farm in Johor to produce Asian greens.